sriharsha0806/sriharsha0806.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 Currently, I am a Research Engineer at SirenaLabs working on Facial Verification and Speech Recognition.
 I was a Research Fellow working under [Prof C.V.
 Jawahar](https://faculty.iiit.ac.in/~jawahar/) at CVIT Hyderabad.
-My research interests include Deep Learning, specifically Model Compression and Autonomous Navigation.
-I worked on Autonomous Navigation for Indian Roads.
+My Primary research area is Deep Learning, specifically Model Compression techniques and Semantic Segmentation for Autonomous Navigation.
+I am also interested in HealthCare and Internet of Things.